-During the reporting period, the Remuneration and Nomination Committee composed of four non-executive directors, of which the half are independent.
-The Board acknowledges that the Remuneration and Nomination Committee is currently chaired by a Director who is not an Independent Director.
+The Remuneration and Nomination Committee, as of 30 June 2022, is comprised of three Non-Executive Directors, two of whom are independent.
+During the reporting period and prior to the retirement of Mr de Nys, the Committee comprised four members, half of whom were independent.
+The Board acknowledges that the Remuneration and Nomination Committee is currently chaired by a Non- Executive Director who is not an Independent Director.
 The Company is confident that the Chairman of the Remuneration and Nomination Committee has the experience and relevant qualifications to discharge his role and is not biased toward the substantial shareholder with whom he is associated.

-The Company's Securities Trading Policy prohibits employees entering into transactions in financial derivatives (including options] which limit the economic risk of participating in unvested entitlements under equity-based remuneration schemes.
+The Company's Securities Trading Policy prohibits employees entering into transactions in financial derivatives (including options) which limit the economic risk of participating in unvested entitlements under equity-based remuneration schemes.